openintegrationhub/openintegrationhub/Readme.md

 ### Component Orchestrator

-The `component orchestrator` orchestrates the flow's lifecycle.
-It creates queues in RabbitMQ and deploys Docker containers for each flow node on flow creation and cleans up on flow deletion.
+The `component orchestrator` orchestrates flow lifecycle.
+It creates queues in RabbitMQ and manages Docker containers (deploy/stop/remove) for each flow node whenever a flow is created, stopped or removed.
 For further information see: [component orchestrator service](services/component-orchestrator).

 ### Flow Respository

-The `flow repository` is responsible for storing, retrieving and updating the integration flows of the Open Integration Hub.
+The `flow repository` is responsible for storing, retrieving and updating the OIH integration flows.
 For further information see: [flow repository](services/integration-content-repository) and [flow repository docs](docs/services/FlowRepository.md).

 ### IAM

-The `IAM` (Identity and Access Management) provides basic (JWT only) and advanced (OpenId-Connect compatible) Authentication, Authorization and User management as a service.
+The `IAM` (Identity and Access Management) provides token or OpenID-Connect based Authentication, Authorization and User management as a service.
 For further information see: [IAM](services/iam) and [IAM docs](docs/services/IAM).

 ### Meta Data Repository